Early Life of Bankim Chandra Chatterjee

 His next romance, Mrinalini (1869), marks his first attempt to set his story against a larger historical context.
 This book marks the shift from Chatterjee's early career, in which he was strictly a writer of romances, to a later period in which he aimed to simulate the intellect of the Bengali speaking people and bring about a cultural revival of the ongoing spirit of Renaissance through a campaign to improve Bengali literature.
-He began publishing a monthly literary magazine Bangodarshan in April 1872, the first edition of which was filled almost entirely with his own work.
+He began publishing a monthly literary magazine Bangadarshan in April 1872, the first edition of which was filled almost entirely with his own work.
 The magazine carried serialized novels, stories, humorous sketches, historical and miscellaneous essays, informative articles, religious discourses, literary criticisms and reviews.
-Vishabriksha (The Poison Tree, 1873) the first novel of Chatterjee's to appear serially in Bangodarshan.
+Vishabriksha (The Poison Tree, 1873) the first novel of Chatterjee's to appear serially in Bangadarshan.